Nix-Home/nix-home-manual/ros-assistant-manual/src/getting_started/first_project.md

   inputs = {
     nixpkgs.url = "github:nixos/nixpkgs?ref=25.05";

-    ros_assistant.url = "github:IamTheCarl/ros_assistant";
+    nix-home.url = "github:Nix-Home/nix-home";

-    # ROS Assistant also uses nixpkgs, but may be on a different version than what we're using.
+    # Nix Home also uses nixpkgs, but may be on a different version than what we're using.
-    # You don't have to do this, but you can modify ROS Assistant's inputs to match ours.
+    # You don't have to do this, but you can modify Nix Home's inputs to match ours.
 It will
     # save you some hard drive space.
-    ros_assistant.inputs.nixpkgs.follows = "nixpkgs";
+    nix-home.inputs.nixpkgs.follows = "nixpkgs";

     # Used to target all major platforms when creating development shells and packages
     flake-utils.url  = "github:numtide/flake-utils";